Colleges by Location

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-There were 4,564 students who received need-based financial aid of any kind.
+There were 4,564 students who attained need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of Miami is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was found to be 5,291.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $16,715,101, and state $9,369,520.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 5,291.
+The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $16,715,101, and state $9,369,520.
 The students of University of Miami received the -institutional need-based aid in the amount of $172,228,573, and external in the amount of $2,375,990.

 $23,416